 It’s is called "a tale for children" but it’s a story that relentlessly resists the reader’s efforts to extract a moral lesson from it - unlike in the stories by some of the giants of the genre such as Hans Christian Andersen, Oscar Wilde and the Brothers Grimm - marvellous writers though they are.
 It’s much more murky, emotionally complex and ambiguous than those tales.

 This is a story where we are asked to hold multiple contradictory ideas in our minds at the same time.
 What are we to think of the central characters, whose casual cruelty towards the old man might appall us, but who also demonstrate deep parental tenderness?
 Should we feel pity for the man or fear him, knowing that it’s possible that he could take a child away?
 I think we’re being asked by the piece to embrace the ambiguity - like the doctor who examines him and says "It seems impossible for him to be alive...and yet, the logic of his wings!
 Now that I see them I can’t understand why other men don’t have them too."

 It is in that ambiguous space, in the grey area between black-and-white certainties, that the conditions for magic are ripe.
 Because magic does exist.
 And also it doesn’t.
 These also happen to be the ideal conditions for theatre exist.
 In theatre, we’re invited to suspend our disbelief, to play the game of theatre, while knowing that it is an artifice.
 It’s the perfect medium in which to explore things that both are and are not at the same time.
 But in theatre, unlike with a short story, they share the same physical space and time while they experience it and they explore together.

-Collapsing Horse bring A Very Old Man With Enormous Wings to the Peacock Stage at the Abbey Theatre, Dublin, from December 10 - 28 - find out more here.
+A Very Old Man With Enormous Wings is on tour nationwide from September to December - find out more here.